huyisme-005/LaMusique/README.md

 *   **Create/Edit the `.env` file:** In the **root directory** of this project, you will find a file named `.env`.
 If it doesn't exist, create it.
 *   **Add your API key:** Open the `.env` file and ensure it has the following line, replacing `YOUR_ACTUAL_VALID_API_KEY_GOES_HERE` with your actual key:
     ```env
+    # IMPORTANT: Replace with your actual Google API Key for Gemini models
     GOOGLE_API_KEY="YOUR_ACTUAL_VALID_API_KEY_GOES_HERE"
     # Example: GOOGLE_API_KEY="Abc123XYZ"
     ```